Hei Seki

 On a trip to Taiwan, Seki stated that "Taiwan is the Republic of China" and that Taiwan is an independent country, not part of the People's Republic of China.[4][9]

-On 8 September 2025, the Chinese government banned Seki from entering mainland China, Hong Kong, and Macau.
+On 8 September 2025, the government of the People's Republic of China banned Seki from entering mainland China, Hong Kong, and Macau.
 A statement from the Chinese Foreign Affairs Ministry stated Seki "has long spread fallacies on issues including Taiwan, the Diaoyu Islands, history, Xinjiang, Tibet and Hong Kong".[10]
+This was in response to Seki's critical statements to the People's Republic of China.[11]
+In response Japan issued an diplomatic protest.[11]